mkdocstrings/griffe/docs/guide/users/loading.md

 By default it will search in the paths found in [`sys.path`][sys.path], which can be influenced through the [`PYTHONPATH`][PYTHONPATH] environment variable.

-If Griffe cannot find sources for the specifed object in the given search paths, it will try to import the specified object and use dynamic analysis on it (introspection).
+If Griffe cannot find sources for the specified object in the given search paths, it will try to import the specified object and use dynamic analysis on it (introspection).
 See [Forcing dynamic analysis](#forcing-dynamic-analysis) and [Disallowing dynamic analysis](#disallowing-dynamic-analysis).

 ## Forcing dynamic analysis